TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models: Introduction

 Given the critical importance of time series reasoning, there is a pressing need for standardized and automated evaluation frameworks that enable comprehensive assessment and comparison.
 However, existing work remains largely anchored in traditional time series analysis, which adopts a reductive view by treating time series as isolated numerical sequences—thereby stripping away the causal structure and semantic context essential for real-world problem-solving.
 Recent benchmarks have begun to integrate context~\citep{williams2024context, liu2024time, cai2024timeseriesexam, kong2025time, wu2025scits}, yet they predominantly target surface-level pattern understanding, which is insufficient for complex problem-solving.
 Other initiatives that attempt to probe reasoning capabilities~\citep{chen2025mtbench, wang2025itformer, guan2025timeomni} often remain confined to narrow domains or restricted task scopes.
 This systemic limitation underscores the urgent demand for a comprehensive, multi-dimensional benchmark specifically designed to stress-test the full spectrum of time series reasoning.

-In this paper, we introduce \ours, a large-scale and comprehensive benchmark curated to assess the time series problem-solving capability of generalist models across multiple domains and tasks. \ours extensively collect, select, and synthesize problems from 14 domains.
+In this paper, we introduce \ours, a large-scale and comprehensive benchmark curated to assess the time series problem-solving capability of generalist models across multiple domains and tasks. \ours extensively collects, selects, and synthesizes problems from 14 domains.
 This extensive collection has culminated in a benchmark comprising 4125 problems.
-We categorize the problems into four major dimensions of time series abilities--Perception, Reasoning, Prediction, and Decision-Making, which comprises 15 tasks for different abilities (See Figure~\ref{fig: example} for examples).
+We categorize the problems into 4 major dimensions of time series abilities-Perception, Reasoning, Prediction, and Decision-Making, which comprise 15 tasks for different abilities (See Figure~\ref{fig: example} for examples).
 Additionally, it supports four modalities of time series for generalist models: text, image, text-image interleaved, and time series embeddings, providing a comprehensive evaluation and comparison that modern AI systems could handle.